If you want help make a positive impact on the lives of others, then consider pursuing a doctoral degree in social work online.

 Professionals with a Ph.D. or doctor of social work (DSW), state licensure, and many years of experience have a wide variety of career options available to them.
 They qualify for management positions within a company or organization, top research opportunities, and teaching jobs at postsecondary schools.
 Additionally, a strong demand for health and social services employees is driving employment in this sector; the Bureau of Labor Statistics projects that job growth for social workers will grow 16% by the year 2026 — much faster than the economy as a whole.

-- Online Doctorate in Social Work Careers
+The Best Online Doctorate in Social Work Programs

 University of Pennsylvania